-Iowa Health Care Association and Iowa Center for Assisted Living
+Iowa Health Care Association

-The Iowa Health Care Association (IHCA) and the Iowa Center for Assisted Living (ICAL) serve the long term care profession as nonprofit trade associations.
-Our 650+ member organizations span the continuum long term and post-acute health care in Iowa.
+The Iowa Health Care Association (IHCA) and its divisions, the Iowa Center for Assisted Living (ICAL) and Iowa Center for Home Care (ICHC) serve the long term services and supports profession as a nonprofit trade association.
+Our 700+ member organizations span the continuum long term services and supports health care in Iowa.

-IHCA and ICAL are affiliates of the American Health Care Association (AHCA), National Center for Assisted Living (NCAL), and National Association of Home Care & Hospice (NAHC).
+IHCA, ICAL and ICHC are affiliates of the American Health Care Association (AHCA), National Center for Assisted Living (NCAL), and National Association of Home Care & Hospice (NAHC).
 AHCA is a non-profit federation of affiliated state health organizations, together representing more than 11,000 non-profit and for-profit assisted living, nursing facility, developmentally-disabled, and sub-acute care providers who care for more than one million elderly and disabled individuals nationally each day.
 NAHC, a non-profit organization, represents the nation's 33,000 home care and hospice provider organizations.
 Our national affiliates maintain legislative, regulatory, public affairs, and member services staff who assist in promoting the interests of their member providers at the national level.

-Who IHCA ICAL serves
+Who IHCA serves

 Iowa’s frail and elderly citizens are entitled to a supportive and ethical environment in which professional and compassionate care is delivered.

-This belief compels IHCA ICAL and its members to advocate not only for the long term and home care provider community, but also for individuals who, because of physical or psychological needs, require services at home or in a long term and post-acute care settings.
+This belief compels IHCA and its members to advocate not only for the long term and home care provider community, but also for individuals who, because of physical or psychological needs, require services at home or in a long term and post-acute care settings.
 We are dedicated to professionalism, ethical behavior, and integrity among all who provide and continually strive to achieve a higher quality of care.

 IHCA strives to achieve the following goals in fulfilling our mission and vision: